TeachBooks/TeachBooks/docs/source/contributing.rst

 **Windows Users**

-Note that the installation of the package using editable mode can take a long time on Windows; this is recognizable via the command line interface when the package installation process appearing to be stuck while installing teachbooks.
+The installation of the package using editable mode can take a long time on Windows.
+This is recognizable via the command line interface when the package installation process appears to be stuck while installing the teachbooks package.
 The reason is most likely due to malware scanners on organization-owned/managed computers.
 To resolve this there are several options: